-- The approach starts by defining a set of schools that are affected-or treated-by the PPI. - We then compare the change in outcomes for these treated schools with the change in outcomes for a set of similar schools that were not treated by the PPI (comparison schools). - Comparison schools are schools in non-PPI districts in the same state. - Comparison schools were selected based on their similarity to treated schools in the PPI districts using matching methods described in Appendix C. - We assume that, in the absence of the PPI, the change in outcomes over time in PPI-treated schools would follow a similar trajectory to the change in outcomes for comparison schools. - The PPI effect is the extent to which the change in outcomes of treated schools is better (or worse) than the change in outcomes in comparison schools. - The PPI effect would be positive if treated schools in PPI districts have better student achievement outcomes than expected based on the experience of similar schools in non-PPI districts. - The PPI effect would be negative if treated schools in PPI districts have worse student achievement outcomes than expected based on the experience of similar schools in non-PPI districts.
+- The approach starts by defining a set of schools that are affected-or treated by the PPI. - We then compare the change in outcomes for these treated schools with the change in outcomes for a set of similar schools that were not treated by the PPI (comparison schools). - Comparison schools are schools in non-PPI districts in the same state. - Comparison schools were selected based on their similarity to treated schools in the PPI districts using matching methods described in Appendix C. - We assume that, in the absence of the PPI, the change in outcomes over time in PPI-treated schools would follow a similar trajectory to the change in outcomes for comparison schools. - The PPI effect is the extent to which the change in outcomes of treated schools is better (or worse) than the change in outcomes in comparison schools. - The PPI effect would be positive if treated schools in PPI districts have better student achievement outcomes than expected based on the experience of similar schools in non-PPI districts. - The PPI effect would be negative if treated schools in PPI districts have worse student achievement outcomes than expected based on the experience of similar schools in non-PPI districts.

 We did not estimate the performance of individual principals.
 When analyzing school outcomes, once a school is identified as treated because it received a newly placed principal, we considered the school as treated for as long as the school is present in the data-even if that principal leaves the school.
 Positive PPI effects imply that the changes in the outcomes of the schools that received newly placed principals in PPI districts were better than the changes experienced by comparison schools.
-For example, with respect to achievement, better changes in outcomes for schools that received newly placed principals in PPI effects imply that the changes in outcomes for schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools.
+For example, with respect to achievement, better changes could mean larger gains or smaller losses.
+Negative PPI effects imply that the changes in outcomes for schools that received newly placed principals in PPI districts were worse than the changes experienced by comparison schools.

 We used statewide data to identify comparison schools in non-PPI districts that were similar to the treated schools-not only in terms of getting a new principal in the same school year, but also being the same school type (elementary or secondary, newly opened or not) and having similar school-level characteristics at baseline with respect to the outcome of interest and student demographics.
 Only similar comparison schools were included in the analysis.
-The matching approach we used to identify eligible comparison schools and the process by which it is incorporated into the subsequent analysis are described in detail in Appendix C. We chose to draw comparisons from across the state, rather than from one or two comparison districts, for two reasons.
+The matching approach we used to identify eligible comparison schools and the process by which it is incorporated into the subsequent analysis are described in detail in Appendix C.

+We chose to draw comparisons from across the state, rather than from one or two comparison districts, for two reasons.
 First, this approach gave us a broader set of schools from which to select matches for the treated schools.
 Second, this approach supports the robustness of our analysis by limiting the influence of any district-wide initiatives in any one comparison district on our effect estimates.